 During early pregnancy, the Midwife will want to see you every 4-6 weeks, then fortnightly, and then weekly during the last four weeks of pregnancy.

 It is important to attend all check-ups for a safer pregnancy and birth.
-The Midwife will check baby’s growth and make sure you’re both well.
-If needed, she can refer you to a specialist.
+The Midwife will check the baby’s growth and make sure you are both well.
+If needed, she can refer you to a hospital team or specialist.

 Testing and Screening